Rainbow-Dreamer/musicpy/README.md

 Musicpy can do way more than just writing music.
 This package can also be used to analyze music through music theory logic, and you can design algorithms to explore the endless possibilities of music, all with musicpy.

 With musicpy, you can express notes, chords, melodies, rhythms, volumes and other information of a piece of music with a very concise syntax.
 It can generate music through music theory logic and perform advanced music theory operations.
 You can easily output musicpy codes into MIDI file format, and you can also easily load any MIDI files and convert to musicpy's data structures to do a lot of advanced music theory operations.
 The syntax of musicpy is very concise and flexible, and it makes the codes written in musicpy very human-readable, and musicpy is fully compatible with python, which means you can write python codes to interact with musicpy.
 Because musicpy is involved with everything in music theory, I recommend using this package after learning at least some fundamentals of music theory so you can use musicpy more clearly and satisfiedly.
-On the other hand, you should be able to play around with them after having a look at this [wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki) I wrote if you are already familiar with music theory.
+On the other hand, you should be able to play around with them after having a look at the documentation I wrote if you are already familiar with music theory.

 Documentation
 -------------